Infrared Sauna

 Contrast Therapy

-Heat up in our infrared sauna, followed by a 3-minute or more dip in our cold plunge, or reverse the order depending on your goals.
+Heat up in our Infrared Sauna, followed by a 3-minute or more dip in our cold plunge, or reverse the order depending on your goals.
 Hot/Cold therapy has long been used to help with recovery, including chronic pain and stress.
 All within a private room.

 30 minutes - $40